JoshuaAYoung/Portfolio/README.md

 ## Notables
 - The design and CSS of this fully responsive (if basic) jQuery portfolio are all from scratch - no templates, no bootstrap.
-- The geometric background you see outside of the hero is a seamless .SVG texture I painstakingly crafted in Illustrator before importing (as a repeating vector) to the single page portfolio background.
 - The site is fairly static.
 There was a to-do list with animations, more features, etc but life.
   - Scratch CSS is fun but man what a time hole.